mrakgr/Trading-Journal/journal_2025.md

 But support and resistance level derived from order flow should be different.

 10:55am.
 Of course if you miss the biggest edge there is, you'll have trouble understanding trading.

+11:15am.
+I am very sensitive to being accused of being lazy.
+As a programmer, the bigger my toolkit the better.
+But if you're doing things by hand, then learning new things is wasting time.
+So being a programmer and learning new things is the optimal way to live.
+You don't get better at programming at writing code, but by learning new tools and concepts.

+And that is what I am doing now.
+I am going to absorb everything there is in SMB training, and find a way to automate it.
+I will have to trade manually for a time, but if I can figure out how to automate the support and resistance plays then I will have succeeded.

+I won't lie that I am looking forward to becoming a good trader and learning to trade manually, but I am not interested in making trading my main job.

+I guess that didn't change from 2007 - 2014.